13 Things Airlines Don’t Want to Tell You (But Every Flier Should Know)

 Our seats really are getting tinier

 You’re not imagining it.
 In the Boeing 777s used for long-haul international flights, we recently shrank the seats by one inch so we could fit an extra seat in each row.
+However, in the time of a pandemic, many (but not all) airlines are declining to book the middle seat in an attempt to give everyone more space and peace of mind.
+Make sure to check the airline policy on diminished capacity and middle seat availability before booking.
 Try these tricks to sleep well on an airplane.

 Sanitize, sanitize, sanitize

 … get in line at the ticket desk or the gate counter, but also get on the phone.
 You’ll probably reach an airline phone agent before you get to the frazzled agent behind the desk.
+With COVID-19, airlines are especially prone to cancellation due to a number of uncontrollable factors.
+While some airlines are being extra courteous, others are not as understanding.
+Make sure to check your airline’s “unforeseen circumstances” policy to see what merits a refund or rebooking in the new coronavirus-era.
 This is the most (and least!) delayed airline to fly with over the holidays.

 We’re not a fan of price-comparison websites